 A recent survey among 400 companies with 100,000 employees each cited an average loss per company of $62.4 million per year because of poor internal communication.

-To evaluate whether your internal communication has supported the business goals during the merger, you’ll need to measure its direct impact on the business’s bottom line.
+To evaluate whether your internal communication has supported the business goals, you’ll need to measure its direct impact on the business’s bottom line.

 Broadly speaking, you may want to look at three metrics: